Trees maximizing the number of almost-perfect matchings

 We use this to prove the case for $n$ even: \begin{customthm} {\bf \ref{thr:even_apm}} If $n$ is even, a tree $T$ of order $n$ has at most $\binom{ \frac{n}{2}+1}{2}=\frac{n(n+2)}{8}$ almost-perfect matchings. \begin{itemize} \item For $n > 4$, equality holds if and only if $T$ is the path $P_n$. \item For $n=4$, equality holds for both $P_4$ and $S_4$. \end{itemize} \end{customthm}

-\begin{proof} One can check by hand that for $n = 4$ both $P_4$ and $S_4$ have three almost-perfect matchings, for $n=6$ the path $P_6$ has eight almost-perfect matchings, and in both cases these are the only examples attaining the maximum.
+\begin{proof} One can check by hand that for $n = 4$ both $P_4$ and $S_4$ have three almost-perfect matchings, for $n=6$ the path $P_6$ has six almost-perfect matchings, and in both cases these are the only examples attaining the maximum.

 Now let $n \ge 8$ and suppose the claim holds for all even numbers less than or equal to $n-2$.

 Since $n < \frac{n(n+2)}{8}$, by Lemma~\ref{lem:leavesatdistance2=>n_bound} we may assume there are no two leaves with a common neighbor.
 Taking a diameter of the tree, we note that there is an edge $uv$ with $u$ a leaf and $v$ its neighbor of degree $2$.
 Then either $uv$ is contained in the almost-perfect matching, or the avoided pair contains $u$.
 We count the number of matchings in each case and take the sum to get the total number of almost-perfect matchings in $T$.